privacypass/challenge-bypass-extension/README.md

 Cryptography is implemented using the elliptic-curve library [SJCL](https://github.com/bitwiseshiftleft/sjcl) and compression of points is done in accordance with the standard SEC1.
-This work uses the NIST standard P256 elliptic curve for performing operations.
+This work uses the NIST standard P256, P384 and P521 elliptic curves for performing operations.
 Third-party implementers should note that the outputs of the hash-to-curve, key derivation, and point encoding functions must match their Go equivalents exactly for interaction with our server implementation.
 More information about this will be provided when the edge implementation is open-sourced.

 ## Acknowledgements